mohamedahmadian/voting/README.md

 The test project has been deployed on Render.com website which consist of following:

-- postgres database
+### postgres database

-  -- storing data about voting system
+storing data about voting system

-- voting backend service
+### voting backend service

-  -- TContains the voting system logic and WebSocket management.
+Contains the voting system logic and WebSocket management.

-- socket client test service
+### socket client test service

-  -- Simulates a WebSocket client that connects to the WebSocket server running on the same port as the backend service.
+Simulates a WebSocket client that connects to the WebSocket server running on the same port as the backend service.

 ## Support